Zoledronic acid belongs to a group of drugs called bisphosphonates. It can be used to:

 - pains in your muscles or joints.

-Let your doctor know if these effects do not get better within a couple of days or are troublesome.
+Tell your doctor if these effects do not get better within 2 days or are causing problems.
 It may be helpful to take mild painkillers such as paracetamol.
 Your doctor, nurse or pharmacist can give you advice.

 Rarely, this treatment may cause an allergic reaction.